dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2020-11-20-Limitations-Of-Logic.md

 header:
      teaser: /assets/images/wiapost/5141-Limitations-Of-Logic.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Limitations Of Logic](/assets/images/wiapost/5141-Limitations-Of-Logic.jpg)

-## Limitations Of Logic
+# Limitations Of Logic

-Namaste,

 Logic is a lately developed human phenomenon.
 But in reality, there is no logic anywhere in the existence.
 Humans give meaning to life.